remnrem/luna-doc/docs/ref/psc.md

 # Principal Spectral Components (PSC) analysis

 _Fit principal spectral components (PSC) to sample-level power spectral and cross-channel connectivity metrics_

-Luna commands can produce a lot of output.
-For example, estimates of spectral power at 0.5 to 30 Hz in 0.25 Hz bins, for 60 EEG channels, will give 7,140 metrics (e.g. from `PSD`).
-Looking at cross-channel coherence for the same frequency range will give 210,630 more metrics per individual/sleep stage.
-This poses statistical and practical challenges if these measures are to be visualized or used in downstream statistical analyses.

-There is a great deal of redundancy between many of these measures, however, meaning that the _effective dimensionality_ will typically be order-of-magnitude lower.
-This scenario suggests the use of  _data reduction_ as an intermediate step, to represent these types of spectral metrics more efficiently.

-Principal spectral components (PSC) is one method that provides a simple means of data reduction, essentially applying singular value decomposition (SVD) to the matrix of individuals/epochs (rows) by spectral measures (columns).
-The spectral measures will typically be power for different frequency bins and channels; alternatively, these data may also include cross-channel metrics such as coherence or the phase slope index.

-In general, the idea is to take the high-dimensional (but also highly redundant) data from commands such as `PSD`, `MTM`, `COH` or `PSI` and extract a much smaller number of components that explain most of the original variance.
-This has the potential to provide insights into the structure of individual differences across related sleep measures (although interpreting components can be challenging).
-More directly, it has the potential to provide a powerful set of independent measures for subsequent statistical analyses (or, in the context of the [`POPS`](pops.md) model, sleep staging), as well as a means to handle multiple-testing problems.

-Two commands provide support to 1) fit a PSC decomposition to existing spectral output data (either between individual, or within-individual) via [`--psc`](#-psc), and 2) to project new data into a previously defined lower dimensional space.
-Although the computation behind these commands is very standard (e.g. the same output would be obtained via standard commands from any statistics package given the same input matrix), these commands are designed to work efficiently from a practical standpoint with Luna output and EDFs.
+Spectral analysis of multi-channel EEG can generate very high-dimensional output — thousands of frequency-by-channel metrics per individual — but with substantial redundancy, so the effective dimensionality is typically much lower.
+PSC addresses this by applying singular value decomposition (SVD) to a matrix of individuals-by-spectral-metrics, extracting a compact set of components that captures most of the variance.
+The resulting components can be used for visualization, as features for downstream statistical models (such as [`POPS`](pops.md)), or to reduce the multiple-testing burden. `--psc` fits a decomposition to a set of existing Luna spectral output files; `PSC` projects new data into a previously defined PSC space.

 | Command | Description |